austin-rt/useMemo/README.md

 }, [number]);
 ```

-Now that we've successfully memoized our function, let's test it out.
-We'll start by inputting 35 as our magic number.
+Now that we've memoized our function, let's test it out.
+We'll start by typing 35.
 Our calculation still takes time because our `jacobsthal` function is still computationally expensive.
 But now, when we type in the second input, our React app is again snappy and responsive.
 It's no longer recalculating our `jacobsthal` output because `number` has not changed.

 ![](./assets/gif/useMemo-3.gif)